 The problem is, every pollutant parameter there is, whether pH, total suspended solids (TSS), total iron, chlordane, hexavalent chromium, you name it, has a "shelf life", just like a gallon of milk you buy from the store has a shelf life.
-In a sense, once it's past it's shelf life, it's no good.
+In a sense, once it's past its shelf life, it's no good.
 Make sense?

 This is what is called "holding time".
-Just like your milk can spoil, the parameters your testing for change over time.
+Just like your milk can spoil, the parameters you test for change over time.
 And since the goal of stormwater sampling and testing is to get an accurate picture of the water leaving your site, it's important to get the sample analyzed while it's still "good" before it's "spoiled".
 After a certain amount of time has passed, the sample has changed to the point where it no longer accurately reflects your stormwater discharge.
 Hence, holding times, or the amount of time you can hold onto your sample before it can get analyzed.

 Think of it this way - if you have to sample for parameter X, and let's pretend it has a 48-hour holding time, you have to get the sample analyzed before 48 hours.
 After 48 hours, the parameter is going to degrade to the point where your sample no longer represents your stormwater discharges.
 After 48-hours the sample has "spoiled" and is no longer valid, just like old milk in the fridge.

 This is actually pretty important, since your sample may change in a way that means you're out of compliance.
 Your parameter could degrade and be too low, or increase, and be too high, so not only is your sample invalid, but now your parameters are higher/lower than your benchmarks or limits, and you could be in trouble.
-Just by waiting too long you caused yourself to be out of compliance!
+Just by waiting too long, you caused yourself to be out of compliance!